Lightweight Performance

 Road

 Many people equate road riding with any sort of riding on a road.
-In traditional cycling parlance, it actually refers to a particular class of high performance racing.
+In bike jargon, it actually refers to a particular class of high performance racing.
 The Tour de France is the highest-profile ‘road’ race in the world, and is the exemplar of this style of riding.

 A typical road bike is lightweight, delicate and streamlined.
 It usually has very skinny, very high-pressure tires and ‘drop’ style handlebars.
-The gears on the rear are small (compared to a mountain bike or hybrid), with only a slight difference between one gear and the next.
+The gears on the rear are usually small, with only a slight difference between one gear and the next.
 This allows experienced racers to maintain their cadence, whilst fine-tuning their gear ratio.

-Road bikes are great for going as fast as you possibly can, particularly in a group, over moderate to long distances and for building overall endurance, leg strength and core strength.
+Road bikes are great for going as fast as you possibly can, particularly in a group, over moderate to long distances.
+They’re also perfect for building overall endurance, leg strength and core strength.

 Road bikes are not optimal for touring or commuting, as they are rarely equipped to accommodate fenders or luggage racks, and are not terribly rugged.

-They should never be used for cross-country riding.
+You also don’t want to ride a road bike cross country.
 Neither the frame nor the wheels are built to take the kind of abuse this type of riding entails.
-If interested in riding a road-type bike in rough terrain, take a look at the section on ‘Cyclocross’ towards the bottom of this page.
+If interested in riding a road-type bike in rough terrain, take a look at the ‘Cyclocross’ section.

 Whereas in ‘road’ racing, competitors ride in packs, often as part of a team, and draft one another, time trials are all about individual performance.
 In time trials, there is no drafting, and there are rarely any hills, so gearing is higher and aerodynamics play a greater part then weight.
 Time trials bikes usually have either very deep wheel rims, or disk wheels.
 The frame often incorporates airfoil design, and the handlebars do not drop down (like ‘drop’ bars).
 In most cases, the bike is also equipped with an ‘aero’ bar, to promote superior aerodynamics of the rider (at the cost of stability).